oakmac/jquery-login-form/README.md

   device with some slight padding on the left and right for buffer.
 - The Username and Password fields should be the same width and take up most of the horizontal width of the Login Form container.
-- The "Log In" button should be the primary action button on the page.
-It should stand out visually accordingly.
+- The Log In button should be the primary action button on the page.
+It should stand out visually.
-- The Help Center links should be below the Login Form and "inside" the Login Form container visually.
-The links should be easy to read and find, but not stand out.
+- The Help Center links should be below the Login Form, but inside the Login Form container.
+The links should be easy to read and find, but not stand out too much.
 - The Help Center links should be horizontally aligned on desktop widths and vertically aligned on mobile devices.
 - The Footer should take up 100% of the width of the page.
 The background color